Piper PA-28 Cherokee: Tapered-wing PA-28

 New versions introduced in 2019 intended as low cost VFR and IFR trainers respectively, for the flight training market.
 Fixed landing gear, 180 hp Lycoming IO-360-B4A, Garmin G3X Touch Certified avionics.
 IFR version includes GFC500 autopilot.
 Features the 2-side-window fuselage with the later tapered wing, no baggage door, no air conditioning, no instruments on right-hand panel, all-white paint with decals, two-place seating standard on 100, rear third seat with push-to-talk and Bluetooth functions standard on 100i and optional on 100.
 These new versions were type certified in the US in December 2020 and in Europe in August 2021.
+The Pilot 100i is still in production as of 2026.